OJ Simpson’s story gripped the world: A timeline of his fall from grace

 After the civil case, some of Simpson’s belongings, including memorabilia from his football days, were taken and auctioned off to help pay the damages he owed.

-Simpson and five men, at least two carrying guns, stole sports memorabilia worth thousands of dollars from two dealers at a casino hotel.
+Simpson and five men, at least two of whom were carrying guns, stole sports memorabilia worth thousands of dollars from two dealers at a casino hotel.

-He said he was just trying to recover his own property but was sentenced to up to 33 years in prison.
+He said he was just trying to recover his own property, but was sentenced to 33 years in prison.

 “I didn’t want to hurt anybody,” Simpson said at his sentencing.
 “I didn’t know I was doing anything wrong.”

 He was released on parole in 2017 and moved into a gated community in Las Vegas.
-He was granted early release from parole in 2021 due to good behaviour at age 74.
+He was granted early release from parole in 2022, due to good behaviour, at the age of 74.

 His life saga was recounted in the Oscar-winning 2016 documentary OJ: Made in America, as well as in several television dramatisations.